nickjj/dotfiles/README.md

 The [install-config](./install-config.example) lets you customize a few things but chances are you'll want to personalize more than what's there, such as various Neovim settings.
-Since this is a git repo you can always do a `git pull` to get the most up to date copy of these dotfiles, but then you may find yourself clobbering over your own personal changes.
+Since this is a git repo you can always do a `./install --pull` or `git pull` to get the most up to date copy of these dotfiles, but then you may find yourself clobbering over your own personal changes.

-Since we're using git here, we have a few reasonable options.
+We have a few reasonable options without custom branches or forking:

+- For minor changes like adjusting which packages get installed, the install config file lets you do that
+- For minor config changes some tools let you include config files, so any git ignored `.local` files you see is a way to customize them without needing to adjust the main config
+- For major config changes can configure the `CONFIG_INSTALL` commands to symlink other files and directories that are git ignored, this lets you keep your "real" files in the dotfiles repo with a different name

-For example, from within this dotfiles git repo you can run `git checkout -b personalized` and now you are free to make whatever changes that you want on your custom branch.
-When it comes time to pull down future updates you can run a `git pull origin master` and then `git rebase master` to integrate any updates into your branch.
+If the above isn't enough, or maybe you want things more streamlined you can `git checkout -b personalized` and now you're free to make whatever changes you want on your custom  branch.
+When it comes time to pull down future updates you can run a `git pull origin master` and then `git rebase master` to integrate any updates.

 Another option is to fork this repo and use that, then periodically pull and merge updates.
 It's really up to you.
-By default these dotfiles will add an `upstream` git remote that points to this repo.
+By default these dotfiles will add an `upstream` git remote that points to this repo for easy comparison.

+I personally use these dotfiles on 3 different devices with different operating systems and haven't forked or created separate branches on any of them.
+I just tweaked the install config.

 ### How to theme custom apps?